YOU BELONG HERE (Flamingo II)

 You Belong Here (Flamingo II) is both a question and affirmation that prompts a set of considerations around who the “you” may be, what it means to “belong” or not to belong, and where ‘here’ may be.
 This highly visible neon encourages us to imagine infinite possibilities around how one can be seen and welcomed within radically shifting environments.

 This site-specific installation for the ICA continues Tavares Strachan’s ongoing series using this declarative phrase, which he first used in 2013.
 Each context shapes its meaning.
 Here it offers a declaration of welcome that reinforces the ICA’s intention to serve as an inclusive platform, while also introducing complex propositions to the institution as it engages with diverse communities.
-This work will remain on view for an extended period of time.
+This work will be illuminated for the final time on June 19, 2022.

 You Belong Here (Flamingo II), 2018.
 Neon.
 Courtesy of the artist